Sydney Entertainment Centre: Closure

-As part of a redevelopment of the Darling Harbour precinct, the Sydney Entertainment Centre was demolished in early 2016.
-The Darling Square residential development replaced the centre.
-Replacement facilities were built closer towards the harbour surrounding the Darling Quarter and contains a larger theatre with a seating capacity of 8,000, an exhibition centre and convention centre that is expected to be the largest in the world.
+As part of a redevelopment of the Darling Harbour precinct, the Sydney Entertainment Centre was planned to be demolished in 2013, along with the surrounding buildings, but was granted a reprieve.
+The final concerts were played by Cold Chisel and Elton John on the weekend of 18/19 December 2015.
+Demolition began in January 2016.The Darling Square residential development replaced the centre.

+Replacement facilities were built closer towards the harbour surrounding the Darling Quarter, the nearby 9,000-seat International Convention Centre Sydney Theatre, as part of a $3 billion redevelopment of Darling Harbour.
+It also contains an exhibition centre and convention centre.
 The opening of the new facilities occurred in late 2016.

-It was originally to be demolished in 2013, along with the surrounding buildings, but was granted a reprieve.
-The final concerts were played by Cold Chisel and Elton John on the weekend of 18/19 December 2015.
-Demolition began on January 2016 and was replaced as an inner city venue by the nearby 9,000-seat International Convention Centre Sydney Theatre, as part of a $3 billion redevelopment of Darling Harbour.